njcuk9999/neil_functions/README.md

 # neil_functions
-Program containing a set of custom functions I regularly use in Python
+Program containing a set of custom functions I regularly use in Python (Generalised for the use of everyone)

 # Table of contents